camorford/flock/README.md

   client_secret: your_client_secret
 ```

-4. Click "Connect to Planning Center" in the app nav
+4. Click "Connect to Planning Center" in the app navigation
+5. Go to Import to sync teams, people, and events

 ## Screenshots

-[Add screenshots here]
+### Admin Dashboard
+Manage teams, positions, and events with an intuitive interface.

+### Volunteer Portal
+Volunteers can set their availability and respond to assignments.

+### Planning Center Import
+One-click import of teams, people, and scheduled events from PCO.

 ## License